-Munshiganj explosion: Woman dies; son, daughter-in-law, grandson hurt
+Munshiganj Explosion: Woman dies; son, daughter-in-law, grandson hurt

 The deceased Shahida Khatun, 65, was taken to Sheikh Hasina National Institute of Burn and Plastic Surgery with critical burn injuries, where she died while undergoing treatment, said Dhaka Medical College Hospital police outpost in-charge Bachchu Mia.

-Her son Rizvi Ahmed Russell, 42, his wife Rozina Begum, 35, and their son Rayan Ahmed, 2, are currently receiving treatment at the same hospital, reports our Munshiganj correspondent.
+Her son Rizvi Ahmed Russell, 42, his wife Rozina Begum, 35, and their son Rayan Ahmed, 2, are currently receiving treatment at the same hospital.

 Shahida's husband, Rojob Ali, was out of the flat at the time of the explosion.
 He was out on a morning walk after Fazr prayers.